InformationSystemsFreiburg/python-webscraping-workshop/README.md

 </tbody>
 </table>

-## About this course
-In this course you will learn the basics of Python programm as well as the details on how to programm a web-scraper.
-A web-scraper is a small programm that automatically opens websites and searches for specified data.
-This course is splitted into three main parts:
-- Introduction to Python Programming
-- Introduction to Web-Scraping with Python
-- Exercises
-- Solutions to the Exercises
-- The complete web scraper

 ## From 0 to Data Scientist with Python - Reading and Watching List
 This list should be followed step by step.
 There are a few overlaps between the resources, but overall the next step most often requires knowledge of the previous step.